canonical/charmed-5g/docs/how-to/deploy_sdcore_standalone.md

-# Deploy SD-Core
+# Deploy SD-Core Standalone

-This guide covers how to install a single node sdcore, suitable for lab or proof of concept purposes.
+This guide covers how to install a standalone SD-Core 5G core network, suitable for lab or proof of concept purposes.

 ## Requirements